punctuationmarks/crash-courses/JavaScript/JS.md

 - Destructuring, wtf? why don't we have to declare the newly built array (the combination of two variables)?
+  - This is probably because variables are objects and arrays also contain objects (most things are objects in JS)
 ```
 let a = 8, b = 6;
 // array not declared by var, let or const?